Suomen huippumalli haussa season 7: Episode 8

 The remaining models receive the scroll of script in front of the model house which contains manuscript for acting challenge called "Model Noir", talk about a suspect who has been destroying the modelling world for the past five years.
 Later, they arrive in a studio to meet Saara alongside actress Minna Haapkylä, whom will be their acting partner for the challenge.
 Saara tells them that the challenge winner will win an individual immunity.
 The models are expected to bring out different emotions in the scene, and they're allowed to improv the lines as there's just outline to the story of what happens.

 The next day, they have their next photoshoot for the cover of hairstyle magazine Pinni and they must carry the style and details in the shoot.
 At the judging room, beside Saara are judge Juha Mustonen and the guest judge, Qhair's artistic director Sedin Klapuh.
 But before judging happen, the models have a runway challenge.
-After individual deliberaton, Saara announced the winner of the acting challenge and will be immuned from this elimination is Leevi.
+After individual deliberation, Saara announced the winner of the acting challenge and will be immuned from this elimination is Leevi.
 But surprise doesn't end here, the judges also decided that Leevi got best performance and his photo will be on the cover of Pinni magazine's new issue.
 At the end, Saara announced that Abas is eliminated.